First-year applicants to the Columbus campus should follow these basic steps to apply to Ohio State.

 You're not required to submit scores if you will have been out of high school for two or more years by their term of enrollment.

 Should I take a standardized test more than once?

 Ohio State looks at the highest composite score from a single test date.
-Taking the test (and having scores sent to us) more than once, while not required, works to your advantage.
+Taking the test (and having scores sent to us) more than once, while not required, may work to your advantage.